NAMI Washington’s PRINCIPLES

 NAMI Snohomish County Affiliate Bylaws

-NAMI Snohomish County recognizes that the key concepts of recovery, resiliency and support are essential to improving the wellness and quality of life of all persons affected by mental illness.
-Mental illnesses are not an obstacle to a full and meaningful life for persons who live with them.
+NAMI Snohomish County recognizes that the key concepts of recovery, resiliency, and support are essential to improving the wellness and quality of all persons affected by mental illness.
+Mental illnesses are not an obstacle to a full and meaningful for persons who live with them.